| Previous Page | Next Page | Index

 25 Jan 1814 captured the French privateers Heureux and Minuit off Barcelona.

-Minorca 7 Aug 1814 Assisting in the clearance of English property.
+7 Aug 1814 assisting in the clearance of English property at Minorca.

 20 Mar 1815, reported to be at Bermuda.

-Portsmouth 24 Jun 1815 Sailed to Ostend, for sick, wounded and prisoners.
+24 Jun 1815 departed Spithead to Ostend, for sick, wounded and prisoners.

-Deal 26 Jun 1815 Embarked French prisoners of war and sailed to Portsmouth.
+26 Jun 1815 embarked French prisoners of war, presumably from Waterloo, at Deal and departed to Spithead.

-Portsmouth 28 Jun 1815 Sailed with French prisoners bound for Plymouth.
+28 Jun 1815 departed Spithead with French prisoners bound for Plymouth.

 22 May 1830 Prize money due on the capture of l'Heureux in 1814, now payable.